Engineering

 repository variable with the name of the release candidate branch.

-Merge bug fixes into the release candidate
+Merge unreleased bug fixes into the release candidate

-.
-Then, git checkout
+. git checkout

-your commit from main
+your commit frommain

-into your new local branch, then create a pull request from your new branch to the release candidate.
-This process ensures your bug fix is included in main
+into your new local branch.- Create a pull request from your new branch to the release candidate.

 for future releases, as well as the release candidate branch for the pending release.